lucasdicioccio/warp-grpc/README.md

 # warp-grpc

-A (still experimental) gRPC server implementation on top of Warp's HTTP2 handler.
+A slowly getting in shape gRPC server implementation on top of Warp's HTTP2 handler.
 The lib also contains a demo sever using the awesome `grpcb.in` Proto.

 ## Usage